 But the memorable part of the game was the usher who looked exactly like OJ Simpson.
 I couldn’t believe the resemblance.
 I guess I wasn’t alone, because later in the game, the guy did this skit where he pretended to try on a leather glove.
 Smart move by that guy, incorporating the OJ theme into his act!
 I’m sure he got bigger tips as a result.

-While I haven’t been back to Orlando, I’ll been all over the state of Florida, checking out the alligators at the Everglades, camping at Dry Tortugas National Park, finding things to do on a lazy morning in Key West, and exploring Miami’s beaches and architecture and Calle Ocho in Little Havana.
+Since that first visit to Orlando, I’ve been all over the state of Florida, checking out the alligators at the Everglades, camping at Dry Tortugas National Park, finding things to do on a lazy morning in Key West, and exploring Miami’s beaches and architecture and Calle Ocho in Little Havana.

 Travel memories: Have you ever been to Orlando?